Study abroad in England with IFSA

 The September Humanities Seminar will be interdisciplinary within the humanities and include Oxford faculty from classics, English literature, and modern languages.
 Students will attend a performance by the Royal Shakespeare Company in Stratford-on-Avon, as well as excursions to review primary source materials at various Oxford locations.
 Assessment will include a final research essay related to the topics taught in the seminar.

-The History Seminar will examine political and social change between 1815-2015 in chronological order.
+The September History Seminar will examine political and social change between 1815-2015 in chronological order.
 Discussions in this seminar are intersectional and will provide stimulating and detailed exploration of British politics and culture from the 19th century to the current century.
-The assessment is either a single long research essay, or two smaller research essays related to the course material.
+The assessment is either a single, long research essay, or two smaller research essays related to the seminar material.
 The seminar is opened by a formal dinner at Hertford and finalizes with a traditional English cream tea.

 Lab & Field Trip Fees